snuspl/parallax/doc/installation.md

 ```

 ## Install TensorFlow
 TensorFlow requires [Bazel](https://docs.bazel.build/versions/master/install.html) to build a binary file.
 (See [TF install](https://www.tensorflow.org/install/install_sources) for more instructions on how to build TensorFlow from source.)
-TensorFlow can be built CPU-only but Parallax needs TensorFlow with GPU support using [CUDA Toolkit 9.0](https://developer.nvidia.com/cuda-zone) and [CuDNN SDK v7](https://developer.nvidia.com/cudnn).
+TensorFlow can be built CPU-only but Parallax needs TensorFlow with GPU support using [CUDA Toolkit 9.0 or 10.0](https://developer.nvidia.com/cuda-zone) and [CuDNN SDK v7](https://developer.nvidia.com/cudnn).
 To install TensorFlow with GPU support, follow the commands below.

 ```shell
 $ cd parallax/tensorflow